liangweiqi2/Biodiversity_Visualizations_Dashboards/README.md

 #steps
 1. Download file from [robdunnlab](http://robdunnlab.com/projects/belly-button-biodiversity/results-and-data/) and transform the data type to json file.
+!(Img/json.png)
 2. Use of Javascript to read json file.
+!(Img/HTML.png)
 3. Plan out the possible interactive charts and/or dashboard.

 * horizontal bar chart with a dropdown menu to display the top 10 OTUs found in that individual.
   * `sample_values` as the values,`otu_ids` as the labels, and `otu_labels` as the hovertext for the bar chart

 * bubble chart to displays all samples across the chart
   * `otu_ids` for the x values and `sample_values` for the y values
   * `sample_values` for the marker size, `otu_ids` for the marker colors, and`otu_labels` for the text values.
 * table to display an individual's demographic information.
+!(Img/example.png)

-4. Set up the initial view by placing the first set of value in init function
+* Set up the initial view by placing the first set of value in init function

-5. Button set outside of the function
+* Button set outside of the function
 ![Bacteria by filterforge.com](Img/button.jpg)

-6. Set different charts along with `forEach`,`.append`, `.text`,`.propery` etc
+* Set different charts along with `forEach`,`.append`, `.text`,`.propery` etc

-7. Run them in the Bash
+4. Create a HTML and create positions for charts

+* file stage
+ index.html
+ static/js/app.js

 ## Analysis